 The list is broken down by market capitalization and sector.
-The price of the shares change day to day, the market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.
-The index is rebalanced quarterly.
+The values of the companies changes on a day to day basis as its share price changes.
+The market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.

 Long Term Index Investing

-The return of the ASX 200 matches to a large extent to the 50 index.
-This is because while ASX 200 include 200 companies, both index share the 50 largest position in the index.
+The return of the ASX 200 matches to a large extent to the 50 index because while ASX 200 include 200 companies, there is an overlap as both index share the same 50 positions in the index.

-Periodically, the index is rebalanced since companies value increase and decrease overtime.
-Standard and Poors’ set a quarterly rebalancing frequency in which when companies whos value increased to the point it is one of the 50 largest listed companies, then it is included.
-Vice versa for company that has lost value over the quarter below the minimum threshold.
+Periodically, the index is rebalanced as companies value changes overtime.
+Standard and Poors’ set a quarterly rebalancing frequency in which when companies in the index are replaced either when the value of one of the index member drops or another company rises that it is now one of the 50 largest listed companies on the ASX.